09 Jul Heel Pain Series Week 1: Anatomy

 The tiny (intrinsic) muscles of the foot:

 There are muscles, little tiny muscles in the foot and bigger stronger muscles that attach outside the foot.
 The little ones you have probably never thought about before.
 They are more important than you might think.

 Your abductor hallucis, flexor digitorum brevis and quadratus plantae are part of your balance system.
 They have been measured to work harder with increased postural demand (Kelly et al. 2011).
-Remember when you went stand up paddle boarding for the first time?
-Feet sore after walking on the soft sand at the beach?
+Remember when you went stand-up paddle boarding for the first time?
+Are feet sore after walking on the soft sand at the beach?
 All you have to do is try standing on one leg for a while, you will feel these little guys working hard!

 Pictures credit: L. Kelly, S, Kuitunen, Racinais, A, Cresswell.
 Recruitment of Plantar Intrinsic Foot Muscles with Increasing Postural Demand.
 Clinical Biomechanics 27 (2012) 46-51